Nonparametric Finite Time LTI System Identification: Contributions

 \item We show that by growing $\hd$ with $T$ in a specific fashion, $\hHc$ becomes the minimax optimal estimator of the system Hankel matrix.
 The choice of $\hd$ for a fixed $T$ is purely data-dependent and does not depend on spectral radius of $A$ or $n$.

 \item It is well known in systems theory that SVD of the doubly infinite system Hankel matrix gives us $A, B, C$.
 However, the presence of finite noisy data prevents learning these parameters accurately.
 We show that it is always possible to learn the parameters of a lower-order approximation of the underlying system.
 This is achieved by selecting the top $k$ singular vectors of $\hHc$.
-The lower order, $k$, is a function of $T$ and grows to $n$ as $T \rightarrow \infty$.
 The estimation guarantee corresponds to \textit{model selection} in Statistics.
-More precisely, if $(A_k, B_k, C_k)$ are the parameters of the best $k$ order approximation of the original LTI system and $(\hat{A}_k, \hat{B}_k, \hat{C}_k)$ are the estimates of our algorithm then for $T$ above a certain threshold we have
+More precisely, for every $k \leq \hd$ if $(A_k, B_k, C_k)$ are the parameters of a $k$-order balanced approximation of the original LTI system and $(\hat{A}_k, \hat{B}_k, \hat{C}_k)$ are the estimates of our algorithm then for $T$ above a certain threshold we have

 with probability at least $1 - \delta$ where $\hsigma_i$ is the $i^{\text{th}}$ largest singular value of $\hHc$.